boimax/Smart-Agriculture-based-AIoT-/README.md

 The most interesting aspect of this project is the implementation of a simple AI system.
 Data collected from a webcam camera is used to train the AI core, enabling the system to recognize unusual plant pictures and provide alarms to end-users.
 The AI core acts like an advanced sensor in a smart agriculture system.

-Python (version 3.8.5 recommended) is the primary programming language used in this project.
+Java and Python are two primary programming languages used in this project.
 The Raspberry PI platform is suggested.